mathiasertl/django-ca/README.md

 ## ToDo

 1. Ensure good permissions on certificate, warn about unsecure permissions.
-2. Add options to create a OCSP certificate.
-3. Write man-page for scripts.
+2. Write man-page for scripts.

 ## License